cppalliance/safe-cpp/proposal/type.md

 cannot use uninitialized object p
 ```

 Once we assign to `p`, we can use it.
-But we can't `std::move` into another function, because move semantics put the operand into its default state, and we're stipulating that the unique_ptr has no default state.
+But we can't `std::move` into another function, because move semantics put the operand into its default state, and we're stipulating that the box has no default state.
 Fortunately, the new object model provides for _relocation_, which moves the contents of the object into a value, and sets the source to uninitialized.
 The destructor on the old object never gets run, because that old declaration no longer owns the object.
 Ownership has changed with the relocation.

 It's a feature, not a defect, that the compiler errors when you use an uninitialized or potentially uninitialized object.
 The alternative is a type safety error, such as a null pointer dereference undefined behavior.